-Department investigative file, except those excluded under Subpart 1(a) - (f), for a reasonable cost as determined by the Department Copies of the public data the Department's investigative file, with the exception of the protected non-public data referenced in Subpart 1 (a)-(f), in the Department investigative file shall be provided to the parties in an electronic format at no cost within a reasonable time following referral of a matter to a hearing panel.
+Subpart 5.
+Copies for parties.
+Copies of the Department's investigative file, with the exception of the protected non-public data referenced in Subpart 1 (a)-(f), shall be provided to the parties in an electronic format at no cost within a reasonable time following referral of a matter to a hearing panel.
 The Department may charge a reasonable fee to a party that requests that data in a physical format.